kozmoz/bbtemplate/README.md

     $ npm run serve

-## Build and Deploy Wordpress Theme
+## Build and Deploy WordPress Theme

 Update the version number in package.json.